Perfect Hire, Freyssinet Australia and Cathodic Protection

 By Daniel Green

 Oceania is a harsh mistress.
 Gentle one moment, furious the next and all the while quietly eroding away anything and everything she touches.
 And while most of our ports are already nearing the end of their initial service life, the additional stresses caused by a saltwater environment need attending to, stat!
-So when NSW Ports awarded Freyssinet Australia another cathodic protection contract, this time at their Botany BLB1 facility – Perfect Hire were pretty dang excited to supply manpower.
-And after the clear successes at Ingleburn Reservoir, Perfect GM Tim Fitzgibbon felt confident he could supply some top tier workers.
+So when NSW Ports awarded Freyssinet Australia another cathodic protection contract, this time at their Botany BLB1 facility – Perfect Hire was pretty dang excited to supply manpower.
+And after the clear successes at Ingleburn Reservoir, Perfect GM Tim Fitzgibbon felt confident he could supply some top-tier workers.

 When Freyssinet’s NSW Operations Manager Craig Yelavich and Site Engineer Dan Burton contacted Tim, the brief was quite specific:

 - MSIC preferred

 - Pass a Cat 3 Medical

 - As per our agreement, Freyssinet could hire workers directly at the end of 6 months

 With Port Botany just up the road from our Marrickville office, Tim made a site visit to get across the requirements.
 He knew this was a special case when he had to leave everything in the car: lighters, phones – even vapes!
 The site tour by Freyssinet informed Tim everything he needed to know to find the right workforce.
 Many of the concrete elements needing repair could only be accessed from underneath.
 It means that a complete catch deck would need to be built and installed.
 Hence the need for shorter-statured demo guys who were physically strong.
 They’d be chasing and jackhammering overhead for most of the shift.